-With an international student body, the Summer Block Plans are a unique opportunity to earn a master's degree in social work.
-There are two program options: Block I, which is comprised of eight weeks of classes, over three summers, on the WSSW campus in NYC during the summer months of June and July.
-Followed by field work from September through May in hometown communities throughout the world.
-Block II is a hybrid model, comprised of 4 weeks of face-to-face classes (during July), and 3 weeks of online classes (during August), over three summers.
+With an international student body, the Summer Block Plans are a unique opportunity to earn a master degree in social work.
+There are two program options: Block I, which is comprised of seven weeks of classes, over three summers, on the WSSW campus in New York City during the summer months of June and July.
+This is followed by field work from September through May in hometown communities throughout the world.
+Block II is a hybrid model, comprised of classes on the WSSW campus in New York City and online classes, over three summers.
 Diverse students from all over the world bring an opportunity to learn about different experiences, cultures, and religious backgrounds.

-YC/STERN Dual Degree Program
+YC/STERN Dual Degree Program:

-WSSW permits qualified undergraduate students who are earning their bachelor's degree at Stern College and Yeshiva College to apply to an accelerated 5 year bachelor's to master's program leading to a Bachelor of Arts degree from SCW/YC and Master of Social Work degree from WSSW.
-Participating in an accelerated bachelor's to master's program provides the opportunity for students to complete both a bachelor's degree and a master's degree in an efficient and effective format.
+WSSW permits qualified undergraduate students who are earning their Bachelor's degree at Stern College (SCW) and Yeshiva College (YC) to apply to an accelerated 5 year bachelor to master program leading to a Bachelor of Arts degree from SCW/YC and Master of Social Work degree from WSSW.
+Participating in an accelerated Bachelor to Master program provides the opportunity for students to complete both a bachelor degree and a master degree in an efficient and effective format.
 Students enrolled in the dual program are eligible to have credits applied to both undergraduate and graduate degrees.

 The Joint Program is open only to students who enter SCW/YC with no more than 40 college credits.
 During the first three years at SCW/YC students complete 104 credits of coursework toward their general and Jewish Studies requirements.
 Qualified students enter the program at WSSW in the fall of their senior year.
 Additional credits needed to complete the major and to reach the 128 credit minimum required for the B.A. are accepted from WSSW.
 Students may apply for the B.A. degree after completing college requirements and after completing the first year at WSSW.
-Students attending Wurzweiler will pay WSSW tuition.
+Students attending Wurzweiler pay WSSW tuition.

 Interested students should meet with an Academic Advisor during their first semester on campus to plan a course of study and complete a shaped major form.
-During the Fall of the

-Junior Year, students file the BA-MSW Joint Program Application (see below) and complete the online WSSW Graduate Application which requires recommendations and an interview.
+During the Fall of the Junior Year, students should reach out to the Pathways coordinator at pathways@yu.edu and complete the online WSSW Graduate Application which requires recommendations and an interview.
 A GPA of 3.0 is required.

 Subject to approval, students may take graduate level courses at WSSW but not officially enroll at WSSW; permission must be obtained from an academic advisor at Stern/YC and WSSW.
-The following form should be submitted: (Request To Take Graduate Course for Undergraduate Credit).
+The following form should be submitted: Request to Take a Graduate Course for Undergraduate Credit.

 The following stipulations apply:

-(1) Seniors, with a GPA of 3.0, who are not in any BA/MA program may be permitted to take a limited number of graduate courses at Wurzweiler for undergraduate credit.
-The "request to take a graduate course for undergraduate credit form, that is signed by each student is clear that the class only counts toward undergraduate credit.

-(2) The permission of the head of the undergraduate department is required if the student requests that the course meet a major requirement.

-(3) The undergraduate is expected to meet WSSW's standards and requirements and will be graded by WSSW's marking system.

-(4) Students should attach a copy of their transcript to this form and submit both to an Academic Adviser.
+- 1. Seniors, with a GPA of 3.0, who are not in any BA/MA program may be permitted to take a limited number of graduate courses at Wurzweiler for undergraduate credit.
+The "Request to Take a Graduate Course for Undergraduate Credit" form is clear that the class only counts toward undergraduate credit. - 2.
+The permission of the head of the undergraduate department is required if thestudent requests that the course meet a major requirement. - 3.
+The undergraduate is expected to meet WSSW's standards and requirements and will be graded by WSSW's marking system. - 4.
+Students should attach a copy of their transcripts to this form and submit both toan Academic Adviser.